 - Repeat for all strips.

-When clamping, I’ll use a clamp roughly every 10-inches and alternate top and bottom for even pressure.
+I’ll use a clamp roughly every 10 inches and alternate the top and bottom for even pressure when clamping.

 And, when tightening the clamps, remember the goal isn’t to squeeze the glue out of the joint.
-Instead, apply even pressure on all clamps and a strong hand tight is all you’ll need.
+Instead, apply even pressure on all clamps, and a firm hand is all you’ll need.

-Note: You do not need pocket hole screws, biscuits or other joinery assists to the glue.
-Once a proper wood glue dries the panel will typically break anywhere BUT the glue joint.
-It’s simply a waste to use pocket hole screws to “assist” a glue joint.
+Note: You do not need pocket hole screws, biscuits, or other joinery assists to the glue.
+Once proper wood glue dries, the panel will typically break anywhere BUT the glue joint.
+Using pocket hole screws to “assist” a glue joint is simply a waste.

 Sand the Door Panels